fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 - emerging themes;
 - gradual long-term change.

+---

 ## Perspective

-The Observer asks:
+The Observer first asks:

 > What is happening?

-before asking:
+Only then does he ask:

 > Why is it happening?